 Although they are a young company, they are getting some great feedback and making plenty of customers happy with their adaptive, supportive top layer, which will keep you cool throughout the night and not leave any impression when you move.

-Extremely breathable and great for those who want a cushioning bed, with a bit of bounce, the Purple is a great choice, even for heavier customers.
+, with a bit of bounce, the Purple is a great choice, even for heavier customers.

-Let’s dig into this construction a bit further and see what people have to say about the Purple and Casper mattresses.
+Let’s dig into this construction a bit further and see what people have to say about the and Casper mattresses.